-1. Understand the Veteran’s journey.
+1. Understand the Veteran’s patient journey.

 To make sure our website meets the needs of Veterans, we put ourselves in their shoes when creating and organizing content.
 We think about how they arrived at our website, why they might be looking for care, and what blockers might challenge them in navigating our site or coming in person to our facilities.
 We serve Veterans from diverse backgrounds with a variety of needs.
 Understanding where they are in their journey through life allows us to better prepare them for their journey through our health care system, right down to finding parking or signing up for cooking classes.